cwilling/hoorex/README.md

 required by osm2pgrouting.
 The -m flag calculates the multiple levels of all the requiring packages.

+	hoorex json-c
+is equivalent to
+	echo json-c | hoorex

 	hoorex json-c speex
 outputs direct requirers of both json-c and speex.
 Any number of packages may be queried simultaneously.

+Package names input via a pipe are added to any named as an argument i.e.
+	echo jason-c | hoorex speex
+is equivalent to
+	hoorex json-c speex
+or
+	echo json-c speex | hoorex